Psychotherapy for couples

 Before the session I usually ask both partners to do some individual preparation work.
 Typically I’ll ask you to write down what you would like from the sessions and to give me a brief personal history.

-When we are in the room together I’ll usually start by asking you both to tell each other why you are here and what you would like to get out of the process.
-This gives an opportunity for me to see how you are with each other for you to practice expressing and listening.
+When we are in the room together I’ll usually start by asking you both, for 13 minutes, to discuss your relationship issues with each other.
+Basically, to have your most typical row.
+This gives an opportunity for me to see how you are with each other.

 Towards the end of each session I’ll usually work with you both to choose appropriate homework assignments.
 These will usually be quite pleasant or interesting to complete and will often build on or practice techniques learned in the session.